-- Contact the parents to rearrange the appointment - Discuss with the Named Doctor or Lead Nurse - Refer to Trust Safeguarding Guideline and if required refer to Social Care if child thought to be at risk of significant harm.
+Contact the parents to rearrange the appointment.

+- Discuss with the Named Doctor or Lead Nurse for Safeguarding Children & Young People - Refer to Trust Safeguarding Policy and if required refer to Social Care if child thought to be at risk of significant harm.